WarrenGreen/phisherman/README.md

-# Phisher
-## Computer vision approach to phishing detection.
+# Phisher: Computer vision approach to phishing detection.

 Using SIFT and a FLANN kd-tree to detect phishing sites by comparing visited paged to known site UIs and then comparing the URL.
 If a visited page visually looks like a known site but doesn't have a URL known for that page, then an alert is shown to the user.